bluefermion/n8n-nodes-demeterics/README.md

 1. Go to **Credentials** in n8n
 2. Click **Add Credential**
 3. Search for "Demeterics API"
-4. Enter your API key prefix and secret
+4. Enter your single Demeterics API key (e.g., `dmt_xxx...`)
+5. Optional (BYOK): Toggle BYOK and add the provider key(s) you plan to use:
+   - Groq, OpenAI, Anthropic, Gemini, OpenRouter
+   The Chat node will automatically combine keys depending on the selected provider.

 ### 3. Use in Your Workflow